RynerWolf/csgo-cfgs/ze_grau Marathon/README.md

 Stripper for ze_grau_a03_4ff.
 Play all 3 stages (1-3) and try to complete them in 1 try!

-Stripper is currently in an ALPHA Version.
+Stripper is currently in a BETA Version.
 I will update and fix bugs when I have time.

 Current bugs of note:
 - Cannot play the map normally when this stripper is loaded.
 Only Marathon mode is available.